-We've seen that revolution is software .
+We've seen that revolution in software .
 We have not yet fully seen it in science and technology, and I think it is prime time to go through it.
 The more we see the rise of computational physics, computational biology, the more this will become possible.
-I think much more of the population can participate and help in different type of tasks, and maybe this way, science technology can really make progress beyond developing a new app.
+I think much more of the population can participate and help in different type of tasks, and maybe this way, science and technology can really make progress beyond developing a new app.

 15:53 - Saron Yitbarek

 Hila Lifshitz-Assaf is a professor at the Stern School of business at NYU.

 NASA benefits massively from opening up their research challenges, but another way they build community is via the Small Business Innovation Grant program, which supports innovative work in the private sector.
 All those blue sky projects that are risky but might pay off big time.